morescode-pm/portfolio/services.md

 permalink: /services/
 ---

-I help companies make sense of messy, human-centered data - especially what people say on social media.
-My work turns unstructured conversation into actionable insight, backed by solid statistics and visual storytelling.
+From structured studies to social media sentiment, I translate complexity into clear takeaways using statistics, modeling, and visual storytelling.

+---

 📊 Data Analysis & Statistical Consulting
 ---